Topological decoding of grid cell activity via path lifting to covering spaces: Results

-We next tested robustness to noise by introducing random spiking events, mimicking spontaneous firing.
-This was achieved by adding Gaussian-shaped noise events of peak height $h$ and variance $\sigma^2$ at random time points to the simulated firing rates.
+We next tested robustness to noise in neural activity.
+To mimic spontaneous firing, we added Gaussian-shaped noise events of peak height $h$ and variance $\sigma^2$ at random time points to the simulated grid cell activity.
 The number of noise events added was controlled by a proportion parameter $p$ (\textit{Materials and Methods}).

-When random firing is introduced to relatively small proportion of time points, for example, $p < 10 \%$, the reconstructions remained highly accurate even under large noise variance $\sigma^2$, with errors comparable to those from the original data (see Fig.~\ref{fig:noisy-data} and Table~\ref{tab:noisy-table}).
-Even when the resulting firing rates look visibly very different from the original, the reconstruction errors remained small (see Fig.~\ref{fig:noisy-data} and Table~\ref{tab:noisy-table}).
-However, at higher $p$, the toroidal structure of the grid cell activity degraded, leading to poor or failed reconstructions (see Table~\ref{tab:noisy-table} and SI Fig. 8).
+When spontaneous activity is introduced to a relatively small proportion of time points, for example, $p < 10 \%$, the reconstructions remained highly accurate even under large noise variance $\sigma^2$, with errors comparable to those from the original data (see Fig.~\ref{fig:noisy-data} and Table~\ref{tab:noisy-table}).
+Even when the resulting activity traces look visibly very different from the original, the reconstruction errors remained small (see Fig.~\ref{fig:noisy-data} and Table~\ref{tab:noisy-table}).
+However, at higher $p$, the toroidal structure of the grid cell activity degraded, leading to poor or failed reconstructions (see Table~\ref{tab:noisy-table} and SI Fig. 4).
 These results show that the reconstruction method is robust to moderate levels of noise but fails when spurious activity overwhelms the toroidal organization of grid cells.
-See SI Sections 2 and 3 for a complete collection of the reconstruction errors for the different parameter combinations.
+See SI Section 3 for a more thorough analysis of the robustness of the method against various kinds of noise in neural activity, including spontaneous firing, neural activity suppression, and temporal shifts.